 In my opinion, the two winners here are OneDrive for Business and a NAS.

 Factor For Consideration: How many remote versus local employees do you have?
 If your entire team is mobile, everyone will have to sync that data to their own local computers.
 This creates a lot of bandwidth congestion on your network resulting in slow uploads and downloads.
 In this instance, you may want to give some weighted preference to OneDrive.

 Factors For Consideration: Data Privacy, Ongoing Fees.
 If you have concerns about data privacy and housing your data with a third party, or if you wish to avoid ongoing monthly fees, then you may want to give weighted preference to a NAS solution.

 We hope this article was helpful to you and good luck with your IT upgrades.

 Toronto IT Consultants For File Sharing Solutions

-If you are ready to make some improvements to how your team works, please call us for a free consultation.
+For the small business owner in Toronto ON ready to make some IT improvements, please call us for a free consultation.
 We can help you decide which cloud services, file sharing solutions, and technology platforms will best suit the way you work.
 We are TUCU, and we’ve been serving the Toronto small business community since 2003.
 Discover how we can help you.